Meaning of Life

 Just look at the construction of the eye or the ear in detail!

-Or one should look at the origin of the feather, the poison ejecting sting of insects, the uniqueness of some other living beings – of some exotic insects (for example, the various mantis sub-species, the Glyptapanteles wasps) to the special forms of some mammals (for example, anteaters) – or already beginning with a virus!
+Or one should look at the origin of the feather, the poison ejecting sting of insects, the uniqueness of some other living beings – of some exotic insects (for example, the various mantis sub-species, the Glyptapanteles wasps). or the special forms of some mammals (for example, anteaters) – or begin your observation simply with the structure and functioning of a virus!

-The essay “Intelligent Design Theory” on the website www.schwab-writings.com discusses in detail the question of a possible later “intelligent design” input into ongoing evolution by the “Creating Essence” (or even many and still on-going inputs) as seen from the point of view of the sciences and of theology.
+The essay “Intelligent Design Theory” on the website discusses in detail the question of a possible later “intelligent design”, providing inputs into ongoing evolution by the “Creating Essence” (still on-going inputs could also be observed) – as seen from the point of view of the sciences and of theology.

-The theological conclusion is that a faith in ongoing divine inputs or interference with natural evolution cannot be justified – especially since one must see that those new design inputs have often led to the most cruel consequences, especially for the prey of the supported organisms.
+The theological conclusion is that a faith in ongoing divine inputs or interference with natural evolution cannot be justified – especially since one must see that those new designs have often led to the most cruel consequences, especially for the prey of the favored organisms.

-The alternative view would be that the ongoing divine interferences with evolution always were to the benefit (or were they also often to the disadvantage?) and the support (if not elimination) of the specifically impacted species of living organism?
-One has to see both directions of impact!
+The view would be that the ongoing divine interferences with evolution always were to the benefit (but, actually, they were also often to the disadvantage) and the support (if not elimination) of the specifically impacted species of living organism?
+Actually, one has to see both directions of impact!

-Does this also mean that the appearance of “ethics” among humans (and other animals that live in packs) was meant specifically for us (or those)?
+Does this also mean that the appearance of “ethics” among us humans (and other animals that live in packs) was meant specifically for our benefit (or of those)?

 Are we comfortable with hacking down extensive wooded areas and depriving all the other animals living there of their source of food and shelter?
-How do we actually treat all horses, cattle, chicken, and other domestic animals?
+How do we, actually, treat all horses, cattle, chicken, and other animals once they are domesticated?

 Race tolerance is also something quite new in our social evolution!